 Reservations are available with payment in full at least 48 hours in advance.

-Instead of taking a plunge high from the ground, you'll be in a padded room, similar to a bouncy castle at a birthday party.
-In the center underneath the wire netting, you'll see a DC-3 propeller.
-This "fan" generates winds up to 120 miles per hour.
-Once the propeller kicks into full gear, you'll float up to seven feet above the net.
+Instead of taking a plunge high from the ground, you'll fly inside a padded wind tunnel.
+In the center underneath the wire netting, you'll see a DC-3 propeller, a "fan" that generates winds up to 120 miles per hour.
+Once the propeller kicks into full gear, you'll float up to 10 feet above the net.
 And if you look up during your flight, it intensifies your experience that much more.
 You'll have R. Kelly's song, "I Believe I Can Fly" playing in your head in no time.

-After checking in on the first floor, your guide will take your group upstairs.
+Check in takes place on the first floor and then your group heads upstairs.
 After watching a brief safety video and demonstration, you'll be fitted into your jumpsuit, helmet and gloves.
 We recommend wearing comfortable clothing, a short-sleeved shirt (it gets hot in there!) and tennis shoes.